sjgflaied/IMT542-Final-Project/README.md

 #### What MHCEWS Delivers

-MHCEWS restructures the same SAMHSA data into a weekly, state-level risk signal accessible via API.
+MHCEWS restructures the same data into a weekly, zip code-level risk signal accessible via API.
 A single call to `GET /predict/surge` returns a ranked list of states where care gap and serious mental illness prevalence both exceed the national average — a leading indicator of crisis line overflow.
 The coordinator gets a typed, machine-readable record per state with `risk_score`, `risk_tier`, and an actionable `surge_probable` flag, plus provenance fields so the underlying NSDUH release and model version are traceable.

 #### Motivation